 - More and more adults are visiting outpatient clinics and treatment centers for reasons of cost, convenience or insurance.
 While these clinics can certainly be convenient, they can put you in front of doctors who have limited access to complete medical records or history.
 Even your regular doctor, who is much more aware of past ailments, injuries and family history, can make errors when it comes to diagnosing you.
 Visiting a doctor who is evaluating you for the very first time without much medical history can create a situation where there are even lower odds for successful diagnosis.

 If you’ve been the victim of an incorrect diagnosis, you need to contact an experienced medical malpractice attorney today.
 These cases can be challenging and you certainly don’t want to take any additional risks when it comes to your health.
-Contact the attorneys at Hardesty, Tyde, Green & Ashton, P.A. today for a free consultation and find out how we can help you move forward in your fight for compensation in your medical malpractice claim.
+Contact the attorneys at Hardesty, Tyde, Green, Ashton & Clifton, P.A. today for a free consultation and find out how we can help you move forward in your fight for compensation in your medical malpractice claim.

 GET ANSWER NOW

 The most common personal injury is an auto accident, but the broad definition encompasses any situation where a person suffers harm due to the negligence of another person or entity.
 Early identification of a personal injury is important to the legal process.
 Many serious injuries occur each year involving: